stuartaccent/gin-boilerplate/README.md

 ```

 ## Config
-For configuration see the `config.toml` passed in as the `-app-config` flag to server and cli commands.
+For configuration see the `config.toml` passed in as the `--config` flag to app.

 > [!TIP]
 > Generate new session auth keys ask [ChatGPT](https://chat.openai.com)